 Traditionally, US consumers want quality and durability when they purchase furniture.
 Consumers expect wall décor and wood furniture to have a longer comparative life span.
 While US shoppers care about quality more than price levels, millennials who are now entering the market have shown they are more price-sensitive than other age cohorts.
-Changes in demographics and with younger generation becoming customers, online stores are becoming the fastest-growing channel.
-The movement for sustainability has also gain traction with consumer now paying more attention to eco-friendly and sustainable sourcing and manufacturing furniture.
+Changes in demographics and with younger generation becoming consumers, online stores are becoming the fastest-growing channel.
+The movement for sustainability has also gained traction with consumers now paying more attention to eco-friendly and sustainable sourcing and manufacturing furniture.